 Eq.
 7 provides a very good application scenario in cases when we have apriori knowledge of the directional variance of the data we are reconstructing.
-In other cases, we suggest a pre-estimation of the variance of directional gradients and hence setting $\lambda_x$ , $\lambda_y$ , $\lambda_z$ accordingly to an inversely proportional formula.
-A high variance in the x-direction for example, means we should set a lower $\lambda_x$ and vice-versa.
+In other cases, we suggest a pre-estimation of the variance of directional gradients and hence setting λ_x , λ_y , λ_z accordingly to an inversely proportional formula.
+A high variance in the x-direction for example, means we should set a lower λ_x and vice-versa.
+As opposed to Duchon's seminorms, the regularization terms introduced in Eq.
+6 and Eq.
+7 do not enjoy the rotational invariance property.

-6 Implementation and Results
+6. Implementation and Results

 Our test platform is an Intel Dual Core 2.70 GHz processor machine with 6GB of RAM.
-We tested our framework on several data either given from originally nonuniform data, or obtained by taking Laplacian points from a uniform dataset [26].
-Unless stated otherwise our testings are done using Eq.
-6 where we set $\lambda = 0.3$ .
+We tested our framework on several data either given from originally non-uniform data, or obtained by taking Laplacian points from a uniform dataset [VMG08].
+Unless stated otherwise our experiments are using Eq.
+6 where we set $\lambda = 0.3$.
 In order to evaluate the quality of our reconstruction, we use the Root Mean Square error (RMS) defined as follows: